Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Twin Delayed Deep Deterministic Actor-Q

 where $\epsilon_l$ and $\epsilon_h$ are the lower and upper bounds of the noise $\epsilon$, respectively.
 The noise $\epsilon$ is sampled from a normal distribution with mean 0 and standard deviation $\sigma$.

-\paragraph{Clipped double Q-learning} to mitigate the overestimation of Q-values, a twin Q-network is introduced to DDAQ.
-When updating the Q-network, the minimum of the two selected Q-values is used as the target value:
+2) Clipped double Q-learning: To mitigate the overestimation of Q-values, a twin Q-network is introduced to DDAQ.
+When updating the Q-network, the target value is set as the minimum of the two chosen Q-values:

 then both Q-networks are updated by minimizing the mean squared error between the target value and the Q-value: